Oslandia/qgis-versioning/README.md

 This work has been funded by European funds.
 Thanks to the GIS Office of Apavil, Valcea County (Romania)

-Support for spatialite 4.x was contributed by eHealth Africa (http://ehealthafrica.org).
+This works has been also supported by eHealth Africa (http://ehealthafrica.org) for SpatiaLite 4.x support, filter selection for SpatiaLite, Diff mode and User identification.

 License
 =======